 Yes, you heard it correctly.
 Teaching your daughter about savings will benefit both of you.
 She’ll learn life long principles and you’ll save more in your OWN retirement. #Intergenerationalwealth baby!

 How do you get her started?

-But whether you just keep it a “savings” game or decide to dive in deep, something interesting will start to happen in your own financial world.
+Whether you just keep it a “savings” game or decide to dive in deep, something interesting will start to happen in your own financial world.
 You’ll start saving more because you are focused on it.

-And why is that so important?
+It will happen very naturally.
+Because what you focus on grows.
+So pay attention to what you are focusing on.
 Because everyone knows that your daughter never does what you say.
 She will do what you DO.

 Use it to your advantage!